 My original goal was to become a lawyer, however, that plan was thwarted when I realized working with children was much more rewarding, regardless of the pay.
-Completing my bachelors degree in political science at Stony Brook University on Long Island, I immediately entered a masters program where I could complete the requirements to become a teacher.
+Completing my bachelors degree in political science at Stony Brook University on Long Island, I immediately entered the masters program where I could complete the requirements to become a teacher.
 In 1996, degree in hand I began my career in education teaching global studies to at-risk youth in a night school program in Amityville, NY.
 It wasn’t long before I transitioned to a full time position at Concord High School in Staten Island, a transfer alternative school for students from Brooklyn and Staten Island.

 Professional Experience in North Carolina